-A statewide activity sponsored by the Florida Chapter of the American Association of Blacks (AABE) in Energy, the YEA featured two days of educational sessions.
+A statewide activity sponsored by the Florida Chapter of the American Association of Blacks in Energy (AABE), the YEA featured two days of educational sessions.
 OUC, Duke Energy and Siemens Energy were cosponsors of the local engagement with middle and high school students in Orlando.
 OUC has supported the program for seven consecutive years.

 YEA was designed to be a hands-on experience, with students participating in demonstrations at the cosponsors’ training facilities, but was changed to virtual in 2020 because of the pandemic.

 From the seventh floor of Reliable Plaza, Corey Johnson, Supervisor of Meter Operations, led OUC’s presenters, who were situated in front of laptops in three other rooms on the floor.
 Their sessions were streamed over the Zoom teleconferencing platform, with logged in students engaging in Q&A’s about what they learned and some winning gift cards for answering certain questions correctly.